Etana/fanfilter/README.md

 - `is`: search characteristic of story, current possibilities: `crossover`, `complete`, `ongoing`.
 Will also try to fiter `yaoi`, `yuri` based on what is in description.
 - `lang`: language of the story (eg. lang:english)
 - `p`: see `published`
-- `pair`: this pairing is in the story, each searched character of a pairing must be separated by a / character, - in front of a character so he is not in the pairing
+- `pair`: this pairing is in the story, each searched character of a pairing must be separated by a / character, - in front of a character so he is not in the pairing.
 - `published`: time when first published
 - `r`: see `rated`
+- `rate`: see `rated`
 - `rated`: the rating of the story, can be `k`, `k+`, `t`, `m`, `all` (if `all` have this rating in search by default)
+- `rating`: see `rated`
 - `review`: number of review the story has received
 - `reviews`: see `review`
 - `s`: see `sort`